-The Oneka Iceberg unit will withdraw up to 66,000 gallons of seawater per day (0.066 million gallons per day or MGD) through an ultra-fine mesh (60-micrometer mesh)

-screen near the sea's surface.
+The Oneka Iceberg unit will withdraw up to 66,000 gallons of seawater per day (0.066 million gallons per day or MGD) through an ultra-fine mesh (60-micrometer mesh) screen near the sea's surface.
 The Oneka Iceberg's proprietary system will pressurize the water and force it through reverse osmosis membranes using mechanical energy captured from the vertical movement of the buoy on the waves.
-The produced freshwater (up to 13,200 gallons/day or 0.013 MGD) will be conveyed to shore while the rejected brine (up to 52,800 gallons/day or 0.053 MGD) will be discharged back through the ultrafine mesh intake screen.
+The produced freshwater (up to 13,200 gallons/day or 0.013 MGD) will be conveyed to shore while the rejected brine (up to 52,800 gallons/day or 0.053 MGD) will be discharged back through the ultra-fine mesh intake screen.
 The discharge process helps keep the screen clear of fouling material.
 Upon discharge, the brine is diluted to near ambient salinity within approximately nine feet of the discharge point.

 A High-Density Polyethylene (HDPE) pipe will be used to transfer the produced water from the Oneka Iceberg buoy to shore.
 HDPE is commonly used for marine pipeline installations due to its flexibility, corrosion resistance, and compatibility with fresh water.
 The three-inch diameter pipe will have an approximate total length of 3,600 feet, of which 2,900 feet will be below sea and the remaining 700 feet floating at the surface.
 The umbilical connection of the pipeline to the buoy will feature a standard lazy wave configuration used in most pipeline-to-floating-structure connections to reduce strain on the pipeline and avoid damage.
 The umbilical will use buoy supports and mid-water weights to lift and bend the pipeline before connecting to the Oneka Iceberg's produced water outtake.
-The connection of the pipeline to the outtake will feature a breakaway link which would disconnect the pipeline from the buoy for entanglement prevention and to prevent damage to either the Oneka Iceberg or the pipeline.
+The connection of the pipeline to the buoy for entanglement prevention and to prevent damage to either the Oneka Iceberg or the pipeline.

 The onshore end of the produced water pipeline will terminate within the WWTP property.
 The pipeline will connect to a City-supplied water pipe through a valve and meter connection near the top of the bluff.
 From that point heading towards the ocean, the produced water pipeline will be attached to the existing concrete slab and deck using u-clamps and fasteners.
 At the edge of the bluff, the produced water pipeline will turn vertical and run down the face of the bluff, again being connected to the existing concrete bluff face using u-clamps and fasteners.
-At the bottom of the cliff the produced water pipeline will turn horizontal and run out across the shoreline to connect with the offshore portion of the produced water pipeline.
+At the bluff, again being connected to the existing water pipeline will turn vertical and run down the face of the bluff, again being connected to the existing water pipeline will turn brizontal and run out across the shoreline to connect with the offshore portion of the produced water pipeline.